 3. What’s the best tennis racquet for beginner kids?

 For kids, you may want to choose a tennis racquet depending on their age and height.
-I will make a separate article dedicated to kids tennis racquets.
+Here is my separate article dedicated to kids tennis racquets.
 But anyway, here are the two most popular beginner tennis racquets for them:

 Wilson US Open Junior Tennis Racquet